faqihudin703/faqihudin703/README.md

 I'm an Informatics student transitioning into a **Blockchain Infrastructure Engineer**.
 I combine my strong background in network engineering and server automation to build resilient, decentralized systems.

-My focus has evolved from private labs to **architecting interoperability protocols for the Superchain** (Lisk, Base, Optimism) and building full-stack DeFi ecosystems that bridge the gap between Layer-1, Layer-2, and Real World Assets (RWA).
+My focus has evolved from private labs to **architecting interoperability protocols for the Superchain** (Lisk, Base, Optimism) and **exploring the frontier of Modular AI solutions** by merging Decentralized Compute (DePIN) with Intelligent NFTs (iNFT) on the 0G Network.

 ---